-The consultant for the Thunder Bay and Area Food and Agriculture Market Study is looking to hire local surveyors to aid in data collection.
+The Thunder Bay and Area Food and Agriculture Market Study Report is Now Available Online